tikv/rfcs/text/0083-rawkv-change-data-capture.md

 ## Motivation

 Customers are deploying TiKV clusters as non-transactional key-value (**RawKV**) storage for application router or other scenarios.
-When **RawKV** being more and more widely adopted, [Change Data Capture] become a necessary feature to meet the high availability requirement of industries (*e.g.* banking and finance, to deploy disaster recovery clusters).
+With **RawKV** being more and more widely adopted, [Change Data Capture] becomes a necessary feature to meet the high availability requirement of industries (*e.g.* banking and finance, to deploy disaster recovery clusters).

 *(Now we will focus on the scenario of **Cross Cluster Replication**, i.e. replication between main and recovery TiKV clusters.
 Design for other scenarios will be supplemented later.)*

-In this proposal we introduces **TiKV-CDC**, a new component for **RawKV CDC**, which captures changed data from upstream/main TiKV cluster, and replicates to downstream/recovery TiKV cluster in real time.
+In this proposal we introduce **TiKV-CDC**, a new component for **RawKV CDC**, which captures changed data from upstream/main TiKV cluster, and replicates to downstream/recovery TiKV cluster in real time.

 <img src="../media/rawkv-cdc.png" alt="RawKV CDC" width="60%"/>